cysouw/diathesis/text/c03_prepositions.md

 ### Adnominal prepositional phrases

-Prepositional phrases can also be adnominal, i.e. they belong to another noun phrase.
+Prepositional phrases can of course also be used adnominally, i.e. they specify another noun phrase.
 In such situations they are of course not governed by the verb.
 In some cases there is even potential ambiguity between a governed and an adnominal prepositional phrase \Next[a,b].

 \ex.
  \a.
-Gerade knabbert der Hund an der Leine.
+Gerade knabbert [der Hund] an der Leine.
  \b.
 Gerade knabbert [der Hund an der Leine] an meinem Bein.

 ## Deponent verbs without alternations